TheodoreEhrenborg/tiny_stories_sae/docs/src/making_it_sparse.md

 autoencoder so that we can read off the concepts from the features.
 These concepts

+TODO Is this what it's called?

-Assumption 2: The superposition hypothesis--- the concepts are
+Assumption 2: The superposition hypothesis—the
+concepts are
-TODO Is this what it's called? in fact vectors in \\(\\mathbb{R}^{768}\\), and the LLM stores information as a linear sum of near-perpendicular vectors.
+in fact vectors in \\(\\mathbb{R}^{768}\\), and the LLM stores information as a linear sum of near-perpendicular vectors.